Domnica: Religious scandals and the death of Galates

 The death of Valentinianus Galates and the persecution of Nicene Christians under Valens depicted in the 9th century Paris Gregory.

 The history of the Christian Church in the early 4th century was marked by the Trinitarian controversy.
 The First Council of Nicaea in 325 had established the Nicene Creed, which declared that the Father, Son, and Holy Spirit were all equal to each other and of the same substance.
 The theologian Arius, founder of Arianism, disagreed with this and believed that the three parts of the Trinity were materially separate from each other and that the Father created the Son.
 Domnica was already an Arian and is rumored to have persuaded her husband Valens to convert to the Arian sect.
 In about 367, according to Theodoret, Domnica convinced Valens to seek baptism from Eudoxius of Antioch, Archbishop of Constantinople.
 Eudoxius was one of the most influential Arians.

 Valens was one of the few emperors of the century to favor the Arians.
 The empress is accused, with no proof, of having urged her husband to persecute the Trinitarian sect, including persecuting many prominent bishops.
 Persecution was common throughout his reign.

 A group of pagan philosophers engaged in divination and predicted that a certain philosopher named Theodore would be the next emperor.
 When Valens discovered this prophecy he considered the philosophers guilty of a plot against his safety.
 Valens became enraged and killed the philosophers and, such was his fury, also killed other entirely innocent philosophers and even those dressed like philosophers.

-The young Valentinianus's early death was a great blow to his parents, surrounded by religious scandal and quarrels.
+Valens's son Valentinianus Galates died young, a great blow to his parents, surrounded by religious scandal and quarrels.
 According to Socrates, Domnica told her husband that she had been having visions that their son's illness was a punishment for ill treatment of the bishop Basil of Caesarea.
 Basil was a prominent orthodox leader who opposed the emperor's semi-Arian beliefs.
-When asked to pray for the child, known as Galates, Basil is said to have responded by giving Valens’ commitment to orthodoxy as the condition for the boy's survival.
-Valens refused to comply and baptize Galates Catholic.
-He instead gave his son an Arian baptism.
+When asked to pray for the child, Basil is said to have asked Valens's commitment to orthodoxy as the condition for the boy's survival.
+Valens refused and instead gave his son an Arian baptism.
 Basil replied by saying that God's will would be done, and Galates died soon after.